Singularity and Apptainer Containers

 Spack (full documentation here) is a package manager for Linux and macOS, able to download and compile (almost!) automatically the software stack needed for a specific application.
 It is compatible with the principal container platforms (Docker, Singularity), meaning that it can be installed inside the container and in turn be used to deploy the necessary software stack inside the container image.
 This can be utterly useful in a HPC cluster environment, both to install applications as a root (inside the container), and to keep a pletora of ready-available software stacks (or even application built with different software stack versions) living in different containers (regardless of the outside environment).

-Getting SPACK is an easy and fast three steps process:
+Getting Spack is an easy and fast three steps process:

 Install the necessary dependencies, eg. on Debian/Ubuntu: